td0g/PCB_Gcode_Toolkit/README.md

 I began developing this program back when there weren't really any free solutions available.
 It is simple, runs from a command line interface and requires little user input.
 It also uses clever algorithms to improve efficiency: The **bicubic spline interpolation** means it needs fewer probe points to auto-level a pcb board, the **divide-and-conquer TSP algorithm** is fast and effective, and the **etch optimizer** eliminates almost all unnecessary travel movements.

+This tool has currently not been tested on KiCad gcode.

 ## Tools:

 1. Etch/Drill Copy